google-deepmind/tapnet/data/README.md

 ## Visualizing annotations

 We also provide a script generating an MP4 with the points painted on top of the frames.
-The script will work with any of the pickle files (Kinetics Tapnet, Davis or Robotics).
+The script will work with any of the pickle files (Kinetics, Davis or Robotics).
 A random clip is chosen from all the available ones and all the point tracks are painted.